Our Top Picks for the Most Beautiful Terraces in Paris

 The terrace of the Saint James in Paris

-The venue: Saint James is one of the most secretive hotels in Paris, an imposing mansion located on a square in the 16th arrondissement.
-During lunchtime, its wonderful garden and restaurant are reserved for members of its ultra-private gentlemen's club (politicians, businessmen, actors, etc.).
-But from 7pm, this hidden castle in the heart of Paris opens its doors to the general public.
-However, you need to know the secret!
-What we love is sitting on the terrace facing the pergola, enjoying a fabulous cocktail prepared at the bar, which is nestled in a sublime library worthy of Beauty and the Beast.
+The venue: The Saint James is one of Paris’s best-kept secrets—an imposing mansion nestled in a quiet square in the prestigious 16th arrondissement.
+At lunchtime, its magnificent hidden garden and restaurant are strictly reserved for members of its ultra-private gentlemen's club (politicians, business tycoons, actors...).
+But come 7:00 PM, this authentic hidden chateau in the heart of Paris opens its doors to the general public.
+You just have to know the secret!
+What we absolutely love is settling down on the terrace facing the pergola with a fabulous cocktail from the bar, which itself is housed in a sublime library worthy of Beauty and the Beast.

-Saint James is open to the public for dinner from Monday to Saturday, from 19:30 to 22:00 by reservation, and the bar is open from 19:00 to 23:30.
+Saint James is open to the public for dinner from Monday to Saturday, 7:30 pm to 10:00 pm (reservation required).
+The bar is open from 7:00 pm to 11:30 pm.
 5 place du Chancelier Adenauer, Paris 16th.

 La Rôtisserie de la Tour d'Argent